section-engineering-education/engineering-education/articles/creating-your-first-google-web-story/index.md

 ### Creating a Web Story

 Creating a Web Story is flexible depending on your needs and expertise.
-To create a story with custom functionalities developers can use code, while persons with no coding experience can use NoCode drag-and-drop tools to create Web Stories.
+To create a story with custom functionalities, developers can use code, while persons with no coding experience can use NoCode drag-and-drop tools to create Web Stories.

-#### Using NoCode
+### Using NoCode

 There are drag-and-drop tools like [MakeStories](https://makestories.io/), [Web Stories for WordPress](https://wordpress.org/plugins/web-stories/), [Newsroom AI](https://www.nws.ai/), and [more](https://amp.dev/documentation/tools/?format=stories) that are used to create a story and then embed it into a website.
-For the sake of this article, MakeStories editor is going to be used.
+For the sake of this article, the `MakeStories editor` is going to be used.

 ![MakeStories website](engineering-education/creating-your-first-google-web-story/makestories.png)

 Login or Sign-up on MakeStories [here](https://makestories.io/)

-After logging or signing up, create a story by clicking on “CREATE NEW STORY”
+After logging or signing up, create a story by clicking on `CREATE NEW STORY`.

 ![MakeStories dashboard](engineering-education/creating-your-first-google-web-story/makestories2.png)